 Limited Liability Companies

-What Are the Tax Ramifications?
+What Are the Tax Ramifications for Your Freelance Business?

 First of all, as we mentioned above, an S corporation does not pay taxes itself.
 Only the S corporation’s shareholders and employees pay taxes.
 If you dole out your company’s profits as corporate distributions, you won’t have to pay Medicare or Social Security taxes on those distributions — only income taxes.